enonic/test-performance/README.md

-# test-performance-load-impact
+# test-performance-research
-A repo for performance test scripts for use with Load Impact
+A repo for performance test scripts for use with Load Impact and possibly other tools.